Juan-Salafranca/Project-Dna/README.md

-# DNA and protein analysis tool
+# DNA and protein analysis tool : DNAPROT

 ## Introduction
 This project was made in the context of the CH-200 Practical Programming for chemistry course at EPFL by two second year Bachelor students in Chemistry and Chemical engineering.